instituutnederlandsetaal/BlackLab/doc/technical/design/plan-distributed.md

 How would we approach this:

-+ Remove the old external index format code.
+- [x] Remove the old external index format code.
 It relies on global forward index and global term ids and cannot (and should not) be supported going forward.

-- Implement:
+- [ ] Implement:
-  - `SpansSorted` (gather and sorts its hits and keeps track of the sort value per hit (CollationKey?), for later merging)
+  - [ ] `SpansSorted` (gather and sorts its hits and keeps track of the sort value per hit (CollationKey?), for later merging)
-  - `GroupedSpans` (gathers and groups hits into several `Spans`, keeping track of the group identities).
+  - [ ] `GroupedSpans` (gathers and groups hits into several `Spans`, keeping track of the group identities).

-  The first implementations will be proofs-of-concept and will use existing classes like `Hits`, `Kwics` etc. internally.
+  The first implementations could be proofs-of-concept and using existing classes like `Hits`, `Kwics` etc. internally.

 - Implement merging:
   - `HitsFromQuerySorted` merges hits from several `SpansSorted` instances